iotcubedev/mozjs/remote/test/puppeteer/docs/troubleshooting.md

 ### Running Puppeteer on Google Cloud Functions

-The Node.js 8 runtime of [Google Cloud Functions](https://cloud.google.com/functions/docs/) comes with all system packages needed to run Headless Chrome.
+The Node.js 10 runtime of [Google Cloud Functions](https://cloud.google.com/functions/docs/) comes with all system packages needed to run Headless Chrome.

-To use `puppeteer`, simply list the module as a dependency in your `package.json` and deploy your function to Google Cloud Functions using the `nodejs8` runtime.
+To use `puppeteer`, simply list the module as a dependency in your `package.json` and deploy your function to Google Cloud Functions using the `nodejs10` runtime.

 ### Running Puppeteer on Heroku

 Running Puppeteer on Heroku requires some additional dependencies that aren't included on the Linux box that Heroku spins up for you.
 To add the dependencies on deploy, add the Puppeteer Heroku buildpack to the list of buildpacks for your app under Settings > Buildpacks.

 The url for the buildpack is https://github.com/jontewks/puppeteer-heroku-buildpack

+Ensure that you're using `'--no-sandbox'` mode when launching Puppeteer.
+This can be done by passing it as an argument to your `.launch()` call: `puppeteer.launch({ args: ['--no-sandbox'] });`.

 When you click add buildpack, simply paste that url into the input, and click save.
 On the next deploy, your app will also install the dependencies that Puppeteer needs to run.